 Let's transform lives together

 703 million people worldwide do not have access to clean water.
 That's twice the population of the United States.
 The majority live in rural regions, where they devote hours each day to the arduous and time-consuming task of gathering water for their families.
 Oftentimes, the water they collect carries diseases and parasites.
+If we work together, we can end the global water crisis in our lifetime.

 Access to clean water not only positively affects community health, but also provides the stability needed to enhance education, nutrition, income management, and overall wellbeing.